tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-28-deep-learning-rbm.md

 #### How do we show that the stationary distribution is P(X)?

-To prove that our chain converges to our desired distrbution, we need to define a theorem.
+To prove that our chain converges to our desired distribution, we need to define a theorem.

 ***Detailed Balance Theorem**: To show that the distribution $\pi$ of a Markov Chain described by the transition probabilities $\mathbb{T}_{xy}, x, y \in \Omega$, it is sufficient to show that $\forall x, y \in \Omega$, the following condition holds*